neopragma/cobol-unit-test/README.md

 * Fixed so you can use unit test keywords like "expect" in testcase or testsuite description.
 * Improved handling of . as section or paragraph end.
 * Enable several spaces between section name and section tag.
+* Section names of 30 chars now supported.

 ### Other fixes:
 * Fixed a lot of warnings and performance issues with the z/OS COBOL compiler.
+* Many refactorings for easy of maintenance.